The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is private Access Specifier?</summary>

-- It is ussed to hide data memeber and memeber function from other classes
+- It is used to hide data member and member function from other classes
 - Private element of a class can be accessed only inside in its own class
 - Private element of a class can not be accessed out of that class